playsms/playsms/documents/INSTALL.md

    Note:

-   * You must read and verify the install data presented when running script `install-playsms-ubuntu.sh`, and continue only when the data is correct
+   * You must read and verify the install data presented when running script `install-playsms.sh`, and continue only when the data is correct
    * Edit install.conf again if you think your install data is wrong
    * After successful installation, please run command `ps ax` and see if